Year of entry2017

 This course consists of modules of 30 credits each and you must complete modules worth a total of 360 credits.

-There are 3 kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
+There are three kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
 You take a balance of modules between the two disciplines - History and Politics - or focus on either one of the disciplines at Level 6.

 In Year 2, you take a compulsory module and a Level 5 option module from both disciplines.

 In Year 3, you take a compulsory Politics module, a Level 6 History module and a further two Level 6 option modules from either discipline.